 If you are a post-doctoral candidate, but your research to date has not

-involved computer and Internet security, then you are not likely a good
+involved computer and Internet security, then I would suggest that you

-fit, as I prefer post-docs capable of mentoring my graduate students
+as I naturally prefer post-docs capable of mentoring my grad students

 Q4: What overall costs (international tuition fees, living expenses,

 To estimate international tuition (also domestic) and other living expenses, see the estimator tool at:

 The tool estimates tuition for a 4-month term,

 and thus should be adjusted for three such terms per year;

 in Carleton's School of Computer Science (SCS), grad students typically must enroll year-round to do their research.

 For example, the tool indicates that as of Sept 2019,